alexandermorgan/vis-framework/README.txt

 }
 ```

-You may also wish to cite the software itself:
+You may also wish to cite the software of VIS itself:

 Antila, Christopher and Jamie Klassen.
 The Vizitka for Music Analysis.
-Montréal: The ELVizitkaProject, 2014.
+Montréal: The ELVISProject, 2014.
 URL https://github.com/ELVIS-Project/vis.

 A BibTeX entry for LaTeX users is

 ```
 @Manual{,
-    title = {The Vizitka for Music Analysis}, author = {Antila, Christopher and Klassen, Jamie}, organization = {The ELVizitkaProject},
+    title = {The VIS-Framework for Music Analysis}, author = {Antila, Christopher and Klassen, Jamie}, organization = {The ELVISProject},
     location = {Montréal, Québec},
     year = {2014},
     url = {https://github.com/ELVIS-Project/vis},